 SUMMER FILM SCHOOL is a collaboration between FOUR OF SWORDS and Exeter Phoenix.
 The project was founded in 2014 by Damo Cross, a director who wanted to provide a “full fat” film-making experience for aspiring actors and auteurs aged 10-14.
 FOUR OF SWORDS was formally brought on board the following year and has been taking the lead organising and co-ordinating the project since 2016.
 This year’s offering is a science fiction re-styling of The Canterbury Tales…

-‘It’s no mean feat keeping a 13 year old completely absorbed, engaged and creatively challenged for a week and we are indebted to everyone involved in the organisation for their diverse skills, energy and enthusiasm… it’s been great for his confidence and shown him endless creative possibilities.’
+‘It’s no mean feat keeping a 13 year old completely absorbed, engaged and creatively challenged for a week… It’s been great for his confidence and shown him endless creative possibilities.’